 The same sets of figures are also produced for $\theta=0.5$ (Fig.~\ref{fig:t1_b05} for the average bias and Fig.~\ref{fig:t1_g05} for the number of iterations and the current best values) and for $\theta=1$ (Fig.~\ref{fig:t1_b1} for the average bias and Fig.~\ref{fig:t1_g1} for the number of iterations and the current best values).
-Note that, in Fig.~\ref{fig:t1_b1} the bias of EKF is enormously higher than those of the other methods and so is omitted.
-The conclusions drawn from these figures are largely the same as those for $\theta=0$, where the key information is that LMEKF significantly outperforms the other methods in terms of estimation bias.
-Regarding the number of GD iterations in LMEKF, one can see that in these two cases (especially in $\theta=1$) it takes evidently more GD iterations for the algorithm to converge, which we believe is due to the fact that the noise in these two cases are not additive and so the observation models deviate further away from the Gaussian-linear setting.
+Note that, in Fig.~\ref{fig:t1_b1} the bias of {EnKF} is enormously higher than those of the other methods and so is omitted.
+The conclusions drawn from these figures are largely the same as those for $\theta=0$, where the key information is that VEnKF significantly outperforms the other methods in terms of estimation bias, and within VEnKF, the results of AM are better than those of SVGD.
+Regarding the number of GD iterations in AM-VEnKF, one can see that in these two cases (especially in $\theta=1$) it takes evidently more GD iterations for the algorithm to converge, which we believe is due to the fact that the noise in these two cases are not additive and so the observation models deviate further away from the Gaussian-linear setting.

 As has been mentioned, we also conduct the experiments for a smaller sample size $M=20$ with localization employed, and we show the average bias results for $\theta=0$, $\theta=0.5$ and $\theta=1$ in Fig.~\ref{fig:t2_bl1}.
 Similar to the larger sample size case, the bias is also averaged over 200 trials.
-In this case, we see that the advantage of LMEKF is not as large as that for $M=100$, but nevertheless LMEKF still yields clearly the lowest bias among all the tested methods.
+In this case, we see that the advantage of VEnKF is not as large as that for $M=100$, but nevertheless VEnKF still yields clearly the lowest bias among all the tested methods.
+On the other hand, the results of the two VEnKF methods are quite similar while that of AM-VEnKF is slightly lower.
 Also shown in Fig.~\ref{fig:t2_bl1} are the number of GD iterations at each time step for all the three cases, which shows that the numbers of GD iterations used are smaller than their large sample size counterparts.